UT-RAM/viki/docs/user.rst

 This documentation will guide you through the main process of using the GUI and launching your first applications.

-#. :ref:`installation` - Get VIKI installed correctly on your system
-#. :ref:`quickstart` - Start your very own turtle-simulator and control it!
-#. :ref:`features` - An overview of things VIKI can do for you

 .. toctree::
     :maxdepth: 2